Skip to content

 I have enabled the sync with the wrong data collection.
 What can I do?

-If you joined the beta from a device where your collection didn’t have all of its data, you may notice missing data or even find that your collection appears empty.
-This can happen if you accepted the beta from a device with incorrect collection data.
-The initial sync took the wrong data and applied it to the cloud and your other devices.
-Don’t worry, if this is your case, please contact us via email at [email protected], explaining your situation so we can assist you.
+If you enabled sync from a device where your collection data was incomplete, you might notice missing entries or even find that your collection appears empty.
+This may happen if the beta was activated for the first time on a device with inaccurate or incomplete collection data, in that case, the initial sync may have uploaded the wrong information to the cloud and applied it to your other devices.